Hybrid pickup truck options in the U.S.: 6 current & 4 future models

 The Tundra hybrid’s powertrain packs some serious punch.
 The peak output is 437 hp and 583 lb.-ft.
 The electric motor produces 48 hp and 184 lb.-ft on its own and draws power from a 288-volt NMC battery with a 1.87 kWh capacity.
 The power gets sent to all wheels through a 10-speed automatic gearbox.

-The truck is extremely capable off-road.
+The truck is extremely capable of performing off-road.
 All variants of the Toyota Tundra get a 2-speed transfer case with high and low range, an automated limited-slip differential (LSD), and an e-locking rear differential.
 The maximum towing capacity is 11,450 lbs, and the payload capacity is 1,680 lbs.
-Combined fuel efficiency is 22 mpg, according to Toyota.
+According to Toyota, the combined fuel efficiency is 22 MPG in 2WD and 19 or 20 MPG in 4WD.
 The hybrid powertrain makes the truck heavy.
-While the 2023 Tundra Limited i-Force V6 weighs 5,245 lbs., the 2023 Tundra Limited i-Force Max V6 Hybrid tips the scale at 5,710 lbs.
+While the Tundra Limited i-Force V6 weighs 5,215 lbs., the Tundra Limited i-Force Max V6 Hybrid tips the scale at 5,710 lbs.

 Price